 The main adjustments regarding the accounts the management wants to manipulate are made by adjusting the figures related to employee benefits or incentives.
 Some companies practice creative accounting to pretend that the financial condition of their company is sound and people can invest in our companies.

 #1 – Wrong Estimation of Inventory in Stores

 Some companies’ management does this type of practice to overstate the inventories’ valuation.
 They use creative accounting solutions to show that their cost of goods soldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
 However, it excludes all the indirect expenses incurred by the company. is understood and thus tries to show the increased profits their company will earn this year.

 #2 – Failures to Make Proper Contingent Liabilities

 It is a very technical method of creative accounting.
 The contingent liabilitiesContingent LiabilitiesContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. are not shown properly in the notes to accounts; thus, it will give the impression that the company is not having any liability and thus is free from that.

 #3 – Booking Less Expense

-The company sometimes to show a lower expenses figure does the payment to their clients either by cash or by an outdated cheque this will help the management to book the lower expenses per year and their books of accounts will depict the fewer expenses figure which may attract some investors.
+To show lower expenses, the company sometimes makes client payments by cash or an outdated cheque.
+It helps the management book the lower expenses per year, and their books of accounts will depict the fewer expenses figure, which may attract some investors.